kali-linex/linex/Documentation/networking/timestamping.rst

-Instead, expose the hardware clock device on the NIC directly as a HW PTP clock source, to allow time conversion in userspace and optionally synchronize system time with a userspace PTP stack such as linuxptp.
+Instead, expose the hardware clock device on the NIC directly as a HW PTP clock source, to allow time conversion in userspace and optionally synchronize system time with a userspace PTP stack such as linexptp.
 For the PTP clock API, see Documentation/driver-api/ptp.rst.

 Note that if the SO_TIMESTAMP or SO_TIMESTAMPNS option is enabled together with SO_TIMESTAMPING using SOF_TIMESTAMPING_SOFTWARE, a false